alexander-hagen/node-api-kraken/README.md

 ```

-Only Websocket API v2 has been implemented as Websocket API v1 has been deprecated.
+Only Websocket API v2 has been implemented.
+Report a feature request or create a pull request to have Webdocket API v1 added.

 ### User Trading